 On this page:

+State Highway 16 (SH16) between Brigham Creek and Waimauku needs to be made safer.
+Between 2010 and July 2019 three people were killed and 29 people were seriously injured on this stretch of road.
 Almost half of these crashes were caused by drivers losing control and running off the road or crossing the centreline and hitting an oncoming vehicle.

 We’re adding safety improvements to SH16.